Generic stabilizers in actions of simple algebraic groups: Abstract

 \section{Abstract}

-This is the first of two papers treating faithful actions of simple algebraic groups on irreducible modules and on the associated Grassmannian varieties; here we consider the module itself and its projective space, while in the second paper we handle the varieties comprising the subspaces of the module of fixed dimension greater than one.
-By explicit calculation, we show that in each case there is a dense open subset any point of which has stabilizer conjugate to a fixed subgroup, called the {\em generic stabilizer\/}.
+In this paper we treat faithful actions of simple algebraic groups on irreducible modules and on the associated Grassmannian varieties.
+By explicit calculation, we show that in each case, with essentially one exception, there is a dense open subset any point of which has stabilizer conjugate to a fixed subgroup, called the {\em generic stabilizer\/}.
 We provide tables listing generic stabilizers in the cases where they are non-trivial; in addition we decide whether or not there is a dense orbit, or a regular orbit for the action on the module.